Weapons Engineering Technician

 Weapons Engineering Technicians usually work the regular day shift on board a ship they are assigned.
-In addition to their usual duties, subordinate Weapons Engineering Technicians perform out-of-occupation duties such as sentry or lookout duty, cleaning, painting, working in the cafeteria and loading supplies.
+In addition to their usual duties, subordinate Weapons Engineering Technicians perform out-of-occupation duties such as cleaning, painting, working in the cafeteria and loading supplies.

 The first stage of training is the Basic Military Qualification course, or “Basic Training,” held at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec or at other locations, such as Victoria, BC or Halifax, NS.
 This training provides the basic core skills and knowledge common to all trades occupations in the Canadian Armed Forces (CAF).
 A goal of this course is to ensure that all recruits meet the CAF physical fitness standard; as a result, the training is physically demanding.

 Learn more about Basic Training here.

 Weapons Engineering Technicians will attend academic training at Naval Fleet School Atlantic in Halifax Nova Scotia prior to proceeding on applications training.
-Applications training can be completed either in Halifax, Nova Scotia or Esquimalt, British Columbia, and training will take approximately 9 months to complete, it includes:
+Applications training can be completed either in Halifax, Nova Scotia or Esquimalt, British Columbia.
+Both the academic and applications training will take approximately 9 months to complete, it includes:

 Weapons Engineering Technicians may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including:

-If you already have a college diploma or Red Seal for a related civilian occupation, the CAF will decide if your academic program matches the training criteria for this job and may place you directly into the required on-the-job training program following basic training.
+If you already have a college diploma or Red Seal for a related civilian occupation, the CAF will assess your training and experience and optimize your progression following basic training.
 Basic training and military occupation training is required before being assigned to your first operational employment.

 Non-commissioned Member Subsidized Training and Education Program